PSG 5003 Survey of Psychology (3)

 PSG 6453 Gerontology (3)

 An overview of current thinking and evidence regarding the development of older persons.
 Problems of illnesses will be explored along with types of possible placements for disabled elderly clients.
 Ways to assist caretakers in decision making about treatment, placement or referral to agencies for other assistance will be presented.
-Prerequisites: PSG 5203
+Prerequisite: PSG 5203

 PSG 6503 Human Sexuality (3)